dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 ----------------------

-Brainteaser:
+Brainteasers:
+- Could we write a program `anf-to-cps` that **automatically** transforms a ANFer to a CPSer?
-> Could we write a program `t` that **automatically** transform an interpreter to a "corresponding" ANFer or CPSer?
+- Could we write a program `t` that **automatically** transforms an interpreter to a "corresponding" ANFer or CPSer?